El (deity): Ugarit and the Levant

-For the Canaanites and the ancient Levantine region as a whole, ʼĒl or ʼIl was the supreme god, the father of mankind and all creatures.
-He also fathered many gods, most importantly Baal, Yam, and Mot, each sharing similar attributes to the Greco-Roman gods: Zeus, Poseidon, and Hades respectively.
+For the Canaanites and the ancient Levantine region as a whole, ʼĒl or ʼIl was the supreme god, the father of humankind and all creatures.
+He also fathered many gods, most importantly Baal, Yam, and Mot, each sharing similar attributes to the Greco-Roman gods Zeus, Poseidon, and Hades respectively.

 As recorded on the clay tablets of Ugarit, El is the husband of the goddess Asherah.

-Three pantheon lists found at Ugarit (modern – رأس شمرا, Syria) begin with the four gods ʾil-ʾib (which according to Cross; is the name of a generic kind of deity, perhaps the divine ancestor of the people), El, Dagnu (that is Dagon), and Ba'l Ṣapān (that is the god Haddu or Hadad).
-Though Ugarit had a large temple dedicated to Dagon and another to Hadad, there was no temple dedicated to El.
+Three pantheon lists found at Ugarit (modern – رأس شمرا, Syria) begin with the four gods ʾil-ʾib (which, according to Cross, is the name of a generic kind of deity, perhaps the divine ancestor of the people), El, Dagnu (that is Dagon), and Ba'l Ṣapān (that is, the god Haddu or Hadad).
+Although Ugarit had a large temple dedicated to Dagon and another to Hadad, there was no temple dedicated to El.

 El had a variety of epithets and forms.
 He is repeatedly referred to as ṯr il ('Bull El' or 'the bull god') and ʾil milk ('El the King').
 He is bny bnwt ('Creator of creatures'), abū banī 'ili ('father of the gods'), and ʾab ʾadm ('father of man').
 The appellations of "eternal", "creator" and "eternal" or "ancient creator" are "characteristic designations of 'El in Canaanite myths and liturgies".
 He is ḥātikuka ('your patriarch').
 El is the grey-bearded ancient one, full of wisdom, malku ('King'), ʾab šnm ('Father of years'), ʾEl gibbōr ('El the warrior').
 He is also called lṭpn ʾil d pʾid ('the Gracious One, the Benevolent God') and lṭpn wqdš ('the Gracious and Holy One').

-"El" (Father of Heaven / Saturn) and his major son: "Hadad" (Father of Earth / Jupiter), are symbolized both by the bull, and both wear bull horns on their headdresses.
+El (Father of Heaven/Saturn) and his major son, Hadad (Father of Earth/Jupiter), are symbolized both by the bull, and both wear bull horns on their headdresses.

-The Ugaritic text Shachar and Shalim tells how (perhaps near the beginning of all things) El came to shores of the sea and saw two women who bobbed up and down.
+The Ugaritic text Shachar and Shalim tells how (perhaps near the beginning of all things) El came to the shores of the sea and saw two women who bobbed up and down.
 El was sexually aroused and took the two with him, killed a bird by throwing a staff at it, and roasted it over a fire.
 He asked the women to tell him when the bird was fully cooked, and to then address him either as husband or as father, for he would thenceforward behave to them as they called him.
-They saluted him as husband.
+They saluted him as a husband.
 He then lay with them, and they gave birth to Shachar ('Dawn') and Shalim ('Dusk').
-Again El lay with his wives and the wives gave birth to "the gracious gods", "cleavers of the sea", "children of the sea".
-The names of these wives are not explicitly provided, but some confusing rubrics at the beginning of the account mention the goddess Athirat, who is otherwise El's chief wife and the goddess Raḥmayyu ('the one of the womb').
+Again, El lay with his wives, and the wives gave birth to "the gracious gods", "cleavers of the sea", "children of the sea".
+The names of these wives are not explicitly provided, but some confusing rubrics at the beginning of the account mention the goddess Athirat, who is otherwise El's chief wife, and the goddess Raḥmayyu ('the one of the womb').